Parker Family Foundation

 -

-Stable, long-term funder: Organizations that do receive funding can expect consistent, ongoing support rather than one-time grants.
+Stable, long-term funder: Organisations that do receive funding can expect consistent, ongoing support rather than one-time grants.

 -

-Progressive orientation: The foundation has been characterized as supporting "left-of-center organizations" and funds groups focused on equity, justice, and progressive causes.
+Progressive orientation: The foundation has been characterised as supporting "left-of-centre organisations" and funds groups focused on equity, justice, and progressive causes.

 References